 The 2013 Herman Voaden Playwriting Competition

-The Drama Department at Queen’s University is proud to announce public readings of the prize-winning plays from the 2013 Competition.
+The Drama Department at Queen’s University is proud to announce the prize-winning plays from the 2013 Competition

 First Prize Winner Jordan Tannahill is a playwright, director and filmmaker whose work explores contemporary queer identity and youth culture as framed by the city of Toronto and its suburbs.
 Through his company Suburban Beast, Jordan has created multimedia-driven performances such as Post Eden, Concord Floral, Bravislovia, and the live-streamed Internet play rihannaboi95.
 "Late Company", written as a member of Tarragon Theatre's 2012 Playwrights Unit, was previously honoured with the 2012 National Uprising Playwriting Competition and the 2012 Enbridge playRites Award.
 Together with his partner William, Jordan runs a storefront theatre in Toronto's Kensington Market called Videofag.